GOP presidential hopefuls coming to county

 Two Republican presidential hopefuls are bringing their campaigns to Lancaster County this month.
 On Aug.
-28, Nikki Haley will be in Indian Land, and Florida Gov. Ron DeSantis will be in Kershaw and Lancaster.
+28, Florida Gov. Ron DeSantis will be in Kershaw and Lancaster, and Nikki Haley will be in Indian Land.

 DeSantis

 The Lancaster County Republican Party is hosting DeSantis’ events, according to Sandy McGarry.
-DeSantis will be speaking at noon at the Kershaw Country Club, 301 Clubhouse Drive, Kershaw.
+DeSantis will be speaking at 11 a.m. at the Kershaw Country Club, 301 Clubhouse Drive, Kershaw.

 After his speech, DeSantis and company will head to Punky’s on Main, 306 S. Main St., Lancaster, for lunch.
 DeSantis will then travel to the McWhirter Field Airport in Lancaster, 286 Aviation Blvd., Lancaster.